18-year-old Jaylen Smith elected mayor in U.S.A | Africanews

 mayor

-An 18-year-old college student is the incoming mayor of a small town in the northeast of the U.S. state of Arkansas.
+An 18-year-old university student is the incoming mayor of a small town in the northeast of the U.S. state of Arkansas.

 U.S. media outlets including Little Rock, Arkansas, TV station KATV reported Jaylen Smith won a runoff election on Tuesday to become the mayor of Earle.

+Jaylen Smith, was elected mayor, winning 235 votes to Nemi Matthews' 183, according to complete but unofficial results.

-Smith graduated from Earle High School in May.
+The university student graduated from Earle High School in May.

 He told KATV that his involvement with the school's student government inspired him to run for office.